leninworld/GBAD2Neo4J/README.md

 <b>Input:</b> GBAD formatted graph file.

 <b>Output:</b> cql file which can used with cypher-shell to load the graphs into Neo4J graph database.
+The cql file can be imported to neo4j using cypher-shell as below shown example.

+Example:

+./cypher-shell -u username -p password "call apoc.cypher.runFile('/pathToFile/fileName.cql')"

 <b>Introduction to GBAD:</b>
 GBAD is a tool developed by Dr. William (Bill) Eberle at Tennessee Tech University.
 It takes graph input files and outputs anomalies (i.e., edges and vertices) found using minimum descriptive length approach.